reactive-python/reactpy-django/docs/getting-started/initial-steps.md

 ??? question "How do I organize my Django project for IDOM?"

       Django-IDOM has no project structure requirements.
-Organize everything as you wish, just like any Django project.
+Organize everything as you wish, just like any **Django project**.

 ??? question "I've never used Django, what do I need to learn?"